-the dissertation librarian's name is Leah Marie Zamora.
-She is the contact for setting up the proquest deposit.
+Students must visit the dissertation librarian after passing the defense.
+This is to do a final check of APA formatting and to arrange the upload of the final document in Proquest.
+The current dissertation librarian's name is Leah Marie Zamora.
+She is the contact for setting up the Proquest deposit.
+More information: